Cosmic-ray boosted dark matter in Xe-based direct detection experiments: Overview of CRDM

 where $T_{\chi}$ and $T_i$ are the DM and CR kinetic energies respectively.
 The effective distance, $D_{\rm eff}$, depends on the distance to which DM flux is integrated.
 The local DM density is denoted by $\rho_\chi^{\rm local}$, fixed to $0.3\,{\rm GeV/cm}^3$.
 In the sum, we have included the contributions of p, He, C, O, and Fe.
 DM-nucleus scattering cross section is represented by $\sigma_{\chi i}$ and $G_i^2(2 m_\chi T_\chi)$ is the nuclear form factor.
 The differential CR flux is represented by $d\phi_i^{\rm CR}/dT_i$.
 The minimum CR energy required to produce a DM of kinetic energy $T_{\chi}$ is

 with $+$ and $-$ sign applicable to $T_\chi > 2 m_i$ and $T_\chi < 2 m_i$ respectively.
 The maximum kinetic energy transferred to DM by the CR DM collision is given by

 The effective distance is

 where $\rho_{\chi}$ is the Milky-Way (MW) DM density profile under consideration.
 The angular region of the integration is represented by $d\Omega$.
 For traditional Navarro-Frenk-White DM density profile \cite{Navarro:1996gj} (with parameters taken from Ref.\,\cite{Maity:2021umk}), the effective distance (given in Eq.\,\eqref{eq:deff}) turns out to be $\sim 1$ kpc and $\sim 10$ kpc for integrating up to $1$ kpc and $10$ kpc around the Sun respectively\,\cite{Bringmann:2018cvk}.
 In our numerical calculation we fix $D_{\rm eff}$ to $10$ kpc.
 We have used the Global fit model presented in Ref.\,\cite{Gaisser:2013bla} inspired by various CR measurement.
 This CR spectra retain the various spectral features which arise due to the contribution from different possible CR sources.
-Conservatively, we do not consider spatial-dependent CR flux; including them, will strengthen our limits and sensitivities by factor of $\sim 3$\,\cite{Xia:2021vbz}, hence our results are conservative.
+We do not consider spatial-dependent CR flux; including them, will strengthen our limits and sensitivities by factor of $\sim 3$\,\cite{Xia:2021vbz}, hence our results are conservative.

 The CRDM particles will also interact with the nuclei while traversing from the top of the atmosphere to the underground detector.
 CRDM will lose its energy for a reasonably large cross-section due to scattering with these nuclei.
-The subsequent attenuation of CRDM flux has been studied in Refs.\,\cite{Bringmann:2018cvk, Xia:2020apm, Xia:2021vbz}.\footnote{See Refs.\,\cite{Davis:2017noy, Kavanagh:2017cru, Hooper:2018bfw, Emken:2018run, Emken:2019tni} for attenuation of non-boosted DM with large DM-SM scattering cross sections.} We calculate the DM mean free path following\,\cite{Bringmann:2018cvk}
+The subsequent attenuation of CRDM flux has been studied in Refs.\,\cite{Bringmann:2018cvk, Xia:2020apm, Xia:2021vbz}.\footnote{See Refs.\,\cite{Davis:2017noy, Kavanagh:2017cru, Hooper:2018bfw, Emken:2018run, Emken:2019tni} for attenuation of non-boosted DM with large DM-SM scattering cross sections.} We calculate the DM kinetic energy at a depth $z$, $T_{\chi}^z$, utilizing\,\cite{Alvey:2022pad}